 Message from the Director, Information Technology Services

-As always, please feel free to contact me regarding any important issue that you think I need to be aware of.
+As always, please feel free to contact me if you have any issues or comments that you think I should know about.